ARAIDevHub/arai_ai_agents/docs/index.md

 ## Project Overview

-ARIA simplifies creating and managing AI agents by providing:
+ARAI simplifies creating and managing AI agents by providing:

 > 🚀 **Multiple AI Models**: Connect to OpenAI, Anthropic, or other LLMs.
 > ⚙️ **Modular Architecture**: Plug and play new connectors (Discord, Twitter, Telegram, etc.) with minimal effort.